 For a range of reasons, Christmas can however also be a stressful time.
-It can be busy (anyone who has tried to find a park at their local shopping centre can attest to that), hurried and chaotic, with the pressure for everything to be perfect sometimes creating tension and pressure for the whole family.
+It can be busy, hurried and chaotic, with the pressure for everything to be perfect sometimes creating tension and pressure for the whole family.

 Imagine then how this chaos makes a person with dementia feel.
 Stressful and unpredictable situations are already unwelcomed for a person with dementia or memory loss.
 Christmas, with all its expectations and ideologies, adds a level of complexity to these situations that often put a strain on the capacity of a person with dementia to manage their already challenging symptoms.

-This article will hopefully provide some handy hints for family members trying to create great memories of Christmas for everyone, especially the family member with dementia.
+This article will hopefully provide some handy hints for family members trying to create great memories of Christmas for everyone, especially the family member with dementia or memory loss.

 We know how important food is at Christmas to creating those amazing memories.
 Imagine how overwhelming that table full of food is for a person with dementia.
 Instead of all the work associated with creating a huge feast, it can be helpful for the person with dementia if they are able to access a lot of snack and finger foods.

-Place a range of snacks around the living and dining areas (or wherever your guests are going to congregate) for everyone to enjoy.
+Place a range of snacks around the living and dining areas for everyone to enjoy.
 This allows the person with dementia to walk around, digest food and engage with others in the process, even if they are distracted from eating at times.

 Providing finger foods also means that if the person has difficulty with cutlery they can still eat their food with dignity.
 Finer foods are also great for kids meaning that the person with dementia isn’t made to feel out of place when they are eating.